 Constituting Liberty: From the Declaration to the Bill of Rights

 CONSTITUTING LIBERTY: FROM THE DECLARATION TO THE BILL OF RIGHTS in the George H.W.
 Bush Gallery

-Experience America’s founding documents up close!
+Experience America’s founding documents up close

 - Click here to read CONSTITUTING LIBERTY: FROM THE DECLARATION TO THE BILL OF RIGHTS by JEFFREY ROSEN AND DAVID RUBENSTEIN.

-- Check out our new interactive Constitutional Rights: Origins and Travels website.
+- Check out our interactive Constitutional Rights: Origins and Travels website.
 Discover which documents and ideas influenced the Founders when drafting the Bill of Rights.
 Explore Rights Around the World to see how rights have been expressed in different countries and at different times.